Millheim Fire Company

 This legislation was signed into law and would allow volunteer ambulance and fire personnel to receive a up to a 20% rebate on their local earned income tax and their personal residence real estate tax.
 This rebate would not be applicable ot schools, county, state or federal taxes although technically schools are now a municipality unto themselves in accordance with decisions of the state supreme court.

 At an October 2017 informational meeting held at the Penns Valley EMS building with representatives of every Penns Valley municipality represented not a single municipality has passed an enabling ordinance (Townships) or resolution (Boroughs), nor did any of them indicate that they intended to even consider it, let alone adopt.
 January 1, 2018 all fire and ambulance personnel will be officially retired and the individual municipalities will assume all emergency response duties.
-So get ready for a 40 fold tax increase to pay for replacing our volunteers emergency response
+So get ready for a 40 fold tax increase to pay for replacing your/our volunteers emergency responders.

 Pennsylvania Liquor Control Board Legal Opinion

 As there were public allegations made that I was violating Pennsylvania State law or Pennsylvania Liquor Control Board regulation by posting membership applications in the Millheim Fireman's Club on the Millheim Fire Company website I researched and could find no reference which would substantiate that allegation.
 I followed up with an inquiry to the Pennsylvania Liquor Control Board legal department and they have made the determination that confirms that the allegation was unsubstantiated.
 See the legal opinion by clicking on the link below.

 PA Report on the Volunteer Emergency Services, Fire, Rescue and EMS